Pink Gorilla: Products

-The store offers a number of other non-game gaming products, including imported Japanese plush toys, key chains, magazines, strategy guides, accessories, trading cards, and small toys from gashapon machines at both locations.
+The store offers a number of other non-game gaming products, including imported Japanese plush toys, key chains, magazines, strategy guides, accessories, trading cards, and small toys from gashapon machines.

 The store also offers merchandise such as toys and Pink Gorilla-branded T-shirts, hats, beanies, and stuffed pink gorillas fashioned after the store mascot Pinky G. As a sales promotion, the store gives customers who walk in wearing store-branded T-shirts a discount on purchases.

 Locations

 Pink Gorilla operates three retail locations.
 The original Pink Gorilla store is located in the Chinatown-International District of Seattle, Washington.
 The company opened its second location in the University of Washington University District on October 13, 2009.

 A third location on Capitol Hill opened in January 2023 at a 1,400 sqft storefront facing East Pike Street.

+A fourth location was announced on February 28th, 2025, in Las Vegas’s Chinatown.
+It opened on May 1st, 2025.

 Video game players and Twitch.tv viewers from Spencer's streams are known to drive from nearby regions, including Canada and Oregon, to visit the store.

 The stores aim to recreate video game outlets in Tokyo.